szczyglis-dev/py-gpt/README.md

 ## Autonomous Mode: AI to AI conversation

-**WARNING Please use autonomous mode with caution** - this mode, when connected with other plugins, may produce unexpected results!
+**WARNING: Please use autonomous mode with caution!** - this mode, when connected with other plugins, may produce unexpected results!

 The plugin activates autonomous mode, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage